 - How do metrics of capability and generality, and the trade-offs with performance affect safety?

-The main interest of the proposed workshop is to look holistically at AI and safety engineering, jointly with the ethical and legal issues, to build trustable intelligent autonomous machines
+The main interest of the proposed workshop is to look at a new perspective of system engineering where multiple disciplines such as AI and safety engineering are viewed as a larger whole, while considering ethical and legal issues, in order to build trustable intelligent autonomy.

 Contributions are sought in (but are not limited to) the following topics:

 - Continuous V&V and predictability of AI safety properties